EmergingMarketWatch

 • Last decision: Hold (Nov.
 6)

-• Rationale: BNM sees inflation in 2025 to remain contained despite RON95 subsidy rationalization while growth is expected to maintain momentum
+• Rationale: Inflation to pick up but remain 'manageable' while growth is expected to maintain momentum

-Bank Negara Malaysia on Nov.
-6 maintained the overnight policy rate (OPR) at 3.0% in its final policy meeting of 2024, a decision that aligned with market expectations.
-Muted inflation and steady economic growth underpinned the decision, with the central bank reiterating that the current monetary policy stance continues to be supportive of the economy.
-The strengthening of the ringgit provided further support to maintain status quo on the key rate, which was last hiked by 25bps from 2.75% in May 2023.
+We expect Bank Negara Malaysia (BNM) to maintain status quo on its monetary policy throughout 2025, keeping the overnight policy rate (OPR) at 3.0% to support economic growth amid contained price pressure although inflation is projected to pick up.
+The central bank on Nov.
+6 left the key rate steady for the ninth consecutive meeting, citing muted inflation while reiterating that the current monetary policy stance continues to be supportive of the economy.
+The strengthening of the ringgit, which has gained 2.7% against the U.S. dollar year-to-date, provided further comfort to BNM to stand pat on the OPR, which was last hiked by 25bps from 2.75% in May 2023.

 Inflation environment

-CPI inflation slowed to a five-month low of 1.8% y/y in September, suggesting that the government's fiscal consolidation efforts, such as diesel subsidy rationalization and a 2pps hike in services tax in March, did not spillover to broader prices.
-During Jan-Sep, inflation averaged 1.8% y/y, which is reportedly below its 10-year average of 2.0% as well as less than the BNM's initial forecast of 2.0%-3.5% for this year.
+CPI inflation remained low at 1.9% y/y in October, up marginally from a five-month low of 1.8% y/y in September, suggesting that the government's fiscal consolidation efforts, such as diesel subsidy rationalization and a 2pps hike in services tax in March, did not spillover to broader prices.
+During Jan-Oct, inflation averaged 1.8% y/y, which is reportedly below its 10-year average of 2.0% as well as less than the BNM's initial forecast of 2.0%-3.5% for this year.
 Lower global crude oil prices and ringgit appreciation kept the cost of imports contained.

 The central bank sees inflation to remain manageable in 2025, supported by easing global cost conditions and the absence of excessive domestic demand pressures.
 However, the removal of blanket subsidies for widely used RON95 gasoline and sales and services tax (SST) expansion pose upside risks to the outlook.
 The pressure from floating of RON95 price may be limited if 85% of the population is shielded from it, as pledged by PM Anwar Ibrahim.
 Last month, the government forecast inflation to accelerate to 2.0%-3.5% next year, from a downwardly revised 1.5%-2.5% in 2024.